segfly-oss/graml/CONTRIBUTING.md

 Before coding and submitting a pull request, check if there is an open issue for the feature or bug.
 If one does not exist, create one and then create your pull request [referencing the issue](https://github.com/blog/1506-closing-issues-via-pull-requests).
-Referencing issues from individual commits is discouraged.
+Referencing issues from individual commits is discouraged because it pollutes the referenced issue with notifications.

+For large changes, it's highly recommended to engage with the maintainers before writing code.
+We don't wan anyone's donated time to go to waste.
+There may be architectural or other large implications that may take the project in an undesired direction.

 ### Feature Branching